BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-12-20-web-homologation-as-app.md

 Then the user should see the text "translation.account.menu.logout"
 ```

-Step receives the abstract key `"translation.account.menu.logout"`.
+- Step receives the abstract key `"translation.account.menu.logout"`.

-Step calls a utils fonction `getValue("translation.account.menu.logout")`.
+- Step calls a utils fonction `getValue("translation.account.menu.logout")`.

-Config resolves to the specific customer's value (e.g., `"Kijelentkezés"` for one customer, `"Logout"` for another).
+- Config resolves to the specific customer's value (e.g., `"Kijelentkezés"` for one customer, `"Logout"` for another).

-Playwright locates the element with that specific text and validates visibility.
+- Playwright locates the element with that specific text and validates visibility.

 ## ✦ The Future: AI Readiness and CI Integration

-- AI and BDD: The structured, human-readable format of Gherkin makes it an ideal input for future AI agents.
+- **AI and BDD**: The structured, human-readable format of Gherkin makes it an ideal input for future AI agents.
-- CI/CD In Action: Automated tests are integrated into our CI pipeline, ensuring quality gates are enforced before any release proceeds.
+- **CI/CD In Action**: Automated tests are integrated into our CI pipeline, ensuring quality gates are enforced before any release proceeds.
-- The Human Factor: We’ve transformed the QA role.
+- **The Human Factor**: We’ve transformed the QA role.
 By transitioning to "Quality Architects," our engineers now own the automated patrimony, supported by targeted training to bridge the gap between manual testing and code.

 ## Next